MLGMAG/Spring_CRUD/README.md

 ==========================

-Роли пользователей:
+User roles:

-1. Admin - имеет возможность выполнять все CRUD операции
+1. Admin - has the ability to perform all CRUD operations

-2. User - имеет доступ только для чтения
+2. User - has read-only access

-В базе данных хранятся данные о производителях (Manufacturer) и товарах (Product).
+The database stores data on manufacturers (Manufacturer) and products (Product).

-Каждый товар имеет одного производителя, и каждый производитель имеет набор товаров.
+Each product has a single manufacturer, and each manufacturer has a set of products.

-Страницы:
+Pages:
-1. Manufacturers (список производителей + возможность создавать новых, редактировать и удалять созданных производителей)
+1. Manufacturers (the list of manufacturers + the ability to create new, edit and delete created manufacturers)

-2. Products (список товаров + возможность создавать новых, редактировать и удалять созданные товары)
+2. Products (the list of products + the ability to create new, edit and delete created goods).

-3. Users (список всех ползователей приложения + возможность создавать новых, редактировать и удалять созданных пользователей) - ТОЛЬКО для ADMIN (и чтение и редактирование)
+3. Users (list of all users of the application and the ability to create new ones, edit and delete the created users) - ONLY for ADMIN (and reading and editing).

-При создании товара выбор производителя реализовать с помощью выпадающего меню.
+When creating a product, select the manufacturer using the drop-down menu.

-Технологии:
+Technologies:
 Java, SQL, Spring (MVC, Data, Security), JSP, Maven, Tomcat, Git